paketo-buildpacks/environment-variables/README.md

 # `gcr.io/paketo-buildpacks/environment-variables`

-The Paketo Environment Variables Buildpack is a Cloud Native Buildpack that embeds environment variables into an image.
+The Paketo Buildpack for Environment Variables is a Cloud Native Buildpack that embeds environment variables into an image.

 ## Behavior